isomerpages/govtech-corp/media/events/_posts/2025-03-21-post-Industry Engagement 2025 (14 May 2025).md

 with lightning talks, we are introducing a new segment, Connect &amp; Explore.
 This new segment provides a unique opportunity for solution providers to engage directly with government agencies in a one-on-one 20-minute session.
-There are four agency problem statements.
+Several agencies have put forth their problem statements.
 It’s a valuable chance to explore potential collaborations, share your expertise and demonstrate how your solution can make a tangible impact to the problem.</p>
 <p><strong><a href="https://go.gov.sg/ie25-connect-explore" rel="noopener nofollow" target="_blank">Register your interest now for the Connect &amp; Explore Segment</a>! </strong><em>(Note: Only registered participants of IE2025 can participate in this segments)</em>
 </p>
 <h3>Programme:</h3>